WE OPEN ON SATURDAY!

 Avulsed tooth (tooth knocked out)

-Pick up the tooth by the crown and rinse it under warm water.
-DO NOT touch the root.
+- Handle the tooth by its crown and rinse it with warm water.
+Avoid touching the root.

-If possible, place it back into its socket – if not tuck it into the cheek pouch.
+- If feasible, try to place the tooth back into its socket.
+If not possible, tuck it gently into the cheek pouch.

-If the tooth cannot be placed in the mouth, put the tooth into a cup of milk, saliva, or water as a last resort.
-It is important to keep the tooth from drying out.
+- If the tooth cannot be reinserted, place it in a cup of milk, saliva, or water as a last resort.
+It is vital to prevent the tooth from drying out.

-We will try to replace the tooth in its natural socket.
-In some cases, the tooth will reattach, but if the inner mechanisms of the teeth are seriously damaged, root canal therapy might be necessary.
+We will attempt to reposition the tooth in its natural socket.
+In some cases, the tooth may reattach, but if the inner workings of the tooth are severely damaged, root canal therapy might be necessary.

 Lost filling or crown

-Apply clove oil to the tooth to alleviate pain.
+- Apply clove oil to the affected tooth to alleviate pain.

-Clean the crown, and affix it onto the tooth with dental cement.
-This can be purchased at a local pharmacy.
+- Clean the crown and affix it back onto the tooth using dental cement, which can be obtained from a local pharmacy.

-If the crown is lost, smear the top of the tooth with dental cement to alleviate discomfort.
+- In case the crown is lost, apply dental cement to the top of the tooth to ease discomfort.

-DO NOT use any kind of glue to affix the crown.
+- DO NOT use any type of glue to reattach the crown.

-We will check the crown to see if it still fits.
-If it does, it will be reattached to the tooth.
-Where decay is noted, this will be treated and a new crown will be made.
+Once you visit the dentist, they will assess the crown to determine if it still fits properly.
+If it does, they will reattach it to the tooth.
+In cases of decay, appropriate treatment will be provided, and if necessary, a new crown will be fabricated.

 Cracked or broken teeth

-Rinse the tooth fragment and the mouth with lukewarm water.
+- Gently rinse the tooth fragment and your mouth with lukewarm water.

-The nature of the break or fracture will limit what we are able to do.
-If a fracture or crack extends into the root, root canal therapy is often the most effective way to retain the tooth.
-In the case of a complete break, your dentist will usually affix the fragment back onto the tooth as a temporary measure.
+The extent of the break or fracture will determine the treatment options available.
+If the fracture extends into the root, root canal therapy is often the most effective way to save the tooth.
+In the case of a complete break, your dentist will typically reattach the fragment to the tooth temporarily.

-When a tooth has been dislodged or loosened from its socket by trauma or decay, it might be possible to save it.
-If the tooth remains in the mouth still attached to the blood vessels and nerves, there is a good chance root canal therapy will not be necessary.
+When a tooth becomes dislodged or loosened from its socket due to various factors like trauma or decay, there’s a possibility of saving it.
+If the tooth remains in place, connected to the blood vessels and nerves, it may not immediately necessitate root canal therapy.

-If you have questions or concerns about dental emergencies, please contact our Doral Dental office by calling 305-593-6520, or our Miami Lakes Dental office by calling 305-593-6521.
-We’ll also give you a reason to smile!
+If you have any inquiries or worries regarding dental emergencies, please reach out to our Doral Dental office at 305-593-6520 or our Miami Lakes Dental office at 305-593-6521.
+We’re also here to bring a smile to your face!